benjaminheng/subreddit-analytics/README.md

 ##### `npm run start:dev`

-> Same as `npm run start` but also enables nodemon for automatic reloading of the server when server files are changed.
+> Same as `npm run start` but also enables nodemon to automatically reload the server when server files are changed.
 This is the recommended mode for development.

 ##### `npm run build`